BASICS FOR SUCCESSFUL HYBRID MEETINGS

 • Enable Connection.
 A hybrid meeting can enable team members to meet with their colleagues, clients and partners – even though workload, family responsibilities, or health may restrict their ability to travel.

-• Harvest Cost Savings.
+• Offer Cost Savings.
 Some organizations choose hybrid meetings for the cost savings from avoided travel.

 • Foster Inclusion.
 Other organizations use hybrid meetings to expand the number of people who can participate; government agencies, for instance, may use hybrid meetings to enable more people to attend public meetings.